kaiosilveira/nodejs-circuit-breaker/README.md

 [![Continuous Integration](https://github.com/kaiosilveira/nodejs-circuit-breaker/actions/workflows/ci.yml/badge.svg)](https://github.com/kaiosilveira/nodejs-circuit-breaker/actions/workflows/ci.yml)

-_This repository is an example implementation in NodeJS of a Circuit Breaker as described in "Release it! - Nygard" and is part of my Stability Pattern Series.
+_This repository is an example implementation in NodeJS of a Circuit Breaker as described in "Release it! - Nygard" and is part of my Stability Patterns Series.
 Check out [kaiosilveira/stability-patterns](https://github.com/kaiosilveira/stability-patterns) for more details._

 # Circuit breaker